 Conferences and Roadeos

-Roadeos are typically held in conjunction with conferences, or as stand-alone events.
-They are contests as well as training opportunities for drivers and maintenance technicians, as knowledge can be shared between participants, and experts are often on hand to answer questions.
-Sometimes regional roadeos will yield winners to compete in state roadeos, and those winners will go on to compete nationally.
-The most common type of roadeo is the traditional bus roadeo, in which drivers compete by driving through a series of obstacles.
-National RTAP has produced the Bus Roadeo Toolkit, which is a guide to organizing and judging this type of roadeo.
-Less common is the maintenance roadeo.
-Arizona, Florida, Washington, and other states hold maintenance roadeos, testing maintenance employees’ knowledge of van maintenance, electronics, and equipment diagnosis.
+Roadeos are typically held in conjunction with conferences but may also be stand-alone events.
+Drivers are recognized and rewarded for their performance in front of their supervisors and peers, which can boost morale and help with driver retention.
+These contests also serve as training opportunities for drivers and maintenance technicians where knowledge can be shared between participants and experts are often on hand to answer questions.
+Some states have regional roadeos whose winners then compete in state roadeos.
+State roadeo winners may go on to compete nationally or internationally, in roadeos like the American Public Transportation Association (APTA) International Bus Roadeo.
+The most common type of roadeo is the traditional bus roadeo, in which drivers compete by driving through a series of obstacles, performing safety checks, and other events such as wheelchair securement.
+National RTAP has produced the Bus Roadeo Toolkit, a guide to organizing and judging this type of roadeo.
+National RTAP also published a Best Practices Spotlight Article on Driver Training Best Practices: Bootcamps and Bus Roadeos, with examples of thriving roadeos in Nebraska, Connecticut, and Montana.